+Conclusion

-The EuCHIT1 was transformed into tobacco, which the resistance of tobacco to Botrytis cinerea the total protein significantly the growth of Fusarium oxysporum.
-The possible mechanism this gene the chitinase activity and the expression of pathogenesis-related in tobacco.
-Prokaryotic expression proteins had no inhibitory effect on fungal growth, which may be related to the lack of modification in prokaryotic system.
+The EuCHIT1 gene was transformed into tobacco, which improved the resistance of tobacco to Botrytis cinerea.
+Furthermore, the total protein significantly inhibited the mycelial growth of Fusarium oxysporum.
+The possible mechanism could be that this gene enhanced the chitinase activity and the expression of pathogenesis-related proteins in tobacco.
+Prokaryotic expression proteins had no inhibitory effect on fungal growth, which may be related to the lack of modification in the prokaryotic system.

 Acknowledgments